 Generally, no personal data in customers’ Act! databases is stored at Act!
 LLC premises.
-An exception to this is if you have requested a service directly from us which requires us to work with your data, for example to attempt to restore a corrupt Act! database.
+An exception to this is if you have requested a service directly from us which requires us to work with your data, for example a professional service to convert an Act! database to the latest version.
 Please see the documentation we provided you about that service for more information about how we use and store data (not just personal data) in those circumstances.

 Our people and confidentiality

 All our employees are identity checked before they join us.
 All our employees sign contractually binding confidentiality commitments with us.
 Employees in our European office in Newcastle upon Tyne, UK have been through GDPR training.
 All our employees go through role specific induction and training, for example our sales team receive annual updates on PCI compliance and our technical support team are regularly Quality Audited.
 Phone calls with customers are all recorded for security and training purposes and these are often played back and reviewed by the employee and their manager when any improvement areas – including relating to compliance – are identified and appropriate actions taken.

 We have IT Use policies which all staff must follow to keep our system hardware and infrastructure secure.
 We have written Standard Operating Procedures for customer facing activities.
 This helps employees to comply with our processes and ensures the quality and consistency of our service delivery. (‘Do the right thing’ is a core value of ours.)